edith-github/code-snippets/README.md

 7. Click on compare across forks and select **head repository** as your own forked repository and the new branch with changes
 8. Click on **Create pull request**

 Congrats!!
-You have created a new pull request!
+You have created a new pull request!!